QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     @show a
     @show b;

-Note that the only difference is the ``@views`` macro, which will replace any slices with views in the expression
+Note that the only difference is the ``@views`` macro, which will replace any slices with views in the expression.

-An alternative is to call the ``view`` function directly -- though it is generally discouraged since it is a step away from the math
+An alternative is to call the ``view`` function directly -- though it is generally discouraged since it is a step away from the math.

 .. code-block:: julia

     @views b = a[:, 2]
     view(a, :, 2) == b

-As with most programming in Julia, it is best to avoid prematurely assuming that ``@views`` will have a significant impact on performance, and stress code clarity above all else
+As with most programming in Julia, it is best to avoid prematurely assuming that ``@views`` will have a significant impact on performance, and stress code clarity above all else.

-Another important lesson about ``@views`` is that they **are not** normal, dense arrays
+Another important lesson about ``@views`` is that they **are not** normal, dense arrays.

 .. code-block:: julia